-The largest African carnivore and undisputed number one land predator, the lion is the one animal that everybody wants to see on safari.
-It is the most sociable of the large cats, living in loosely structured prides of typically five to 15 animals.
-Lions are not very active by day, they are most often seen lying in the shade looking the picture of regal indolence.
-They normally hunt at night, and their favoured prey consists of buffalo and medium-to-large antelope such as Uganda kob.
+The largest African carnivore and undisputed top land predator, the lion is also the most sociable of the large cats, living in loosely structured prides of typically five to 15 animals.
+Lions are not very active by day; they are most often seen lying in the shade looking the picture of regal indolence.
+They normally hunt at night, and their favoured prey consists of buffalo and medium-to-large antelope such as the Ugandan kob.

-Etosha National Park, Namibia’s best-known nature reserve, dominates this region and centres upon the huge 6,000km2 Etosha Pan – a blinding white expanse of dry clay.
-Most of southern Africa’s large mammals occur here, and lions are no exception, who tend to pray on the vast herds of zebra and wildebeest found in the park.
+Most of southern Africa’s large mammals can be found here, and lions are no exception.
+They tend to pray on the vast herds of zebra and wildebeest found in the park.

 Lions occur throughout Zambia and are very common in the larger parks with better game densities: Luangwa (North and South), Kafue and lower Zambezi.
 Lions are relatively widespread in Kafue National Park, but the larger males are increasingly uncommon, with inevitable consequences for population numbers as a whole.

 On the Busanga Plains, prides – including the so-called Busanga pride, notable for climbing trees – stalk through nervous herds of puku and lechwe nightly, using the natural drainage ditches for cover with deadly efficiency.

 Rwanda is a country often associated with gorillas, but in Akagera National Park, its counterpart to the famous savannah reserves of Kenya, Tanzania and the like, there’s plenty of big game-viewing opportunities.